babyron64/refrector/README.md

 Refrector helps you enhance your thoughts.
-As soon as some idea occurs to you, write down it on this app, and you can remenber it later.
+Write down any idea on "refrector" as soon as it occurs to you, then you can resume thinking of it later - whenever you want to!